DannyBen/kojo/README.md

 - Variables from the top level will be forwarded downstream, and aggregated with any additional variables that are defined in subsequent `@imports`.

+Note that since the `%` sign is used for variable replacement, if you want your generated file to include a literal percent sign, you need to escape it as a `%%` in your template.

 ### Import

 ![kojo](images/features-import.svg)